philbertshea/tp/docs/AboutUs.md

 [[github](http://github.com/hsinyilow)] [[portfolio](team/hsinyilow.md)]

-* Role: Developer
+* Role: Integration
-* Responsibilities: Data
+* Responsibilities: In charge of versioning of the code, integrating various parts of the software to create a whole.

 ### Ong Wei En